Heckler (character): Comic connections

 The Keith Giffen-created DC Comics character Vext was also a resident of Delta City.
 Delta City also appeared in Giffen's Doom Patrol series, where it is damaged by alternate reality versions of the team.

 The Heckler makes a minor appearance in JLA: Welcome to the Working Week alongside Plastic Man and Ambush Bug.

 In issue 12 of Book of Fate, Heckler makes a cameo in a bar called Warriors where he and some other lesser known heroes are talking about their crime fighting memories.

 The Heckler appears in the miniseries One-Star Squadron (Dec 2021-July 2022), with a new costume that leaves his lower face exposed.

+The Heckler would later appear in issue 7 of Blue Beetle's 2023 series as part of a tribute to Keith Giffen along with other cameos from Giffen's portfolio of characters.

+In 2024's "How to Lose a Guy Gardner in 10 Days", Heckler can be seen presenting chocolates to Wonder Woman in the short story "Say Yes to the Mess".

+In 2024's "The Question: All Along the Watchtower" issue 4, The Heckler can be found in the background during an invasion by Cyborg Superman.
+Heckler can also be found in the background of issue 6.

 In other media

 The Heckler appears as a character summon in the video game Scribblenauts Unmasked: A DC Comics Adventure.